About Cigna Alcohol and Drug Rehab Coverage

-- Social security number (SSN) or Cigna ID number (found on your benefit ID card).
+- Social security number (SSN) or Cigna Subscriber ID number/policy number (found on your Cigna Insurance benefit ID card).

-In most cases, Cigna insurance provides coverage for addiction and mental health services, provided you have an insurance plan through your employer or a government-funded plan such as Medicare or Medicaid; however, this may not be the case with certain customizable plans.
+In most cases, Cigna insurance provides coverage for drug and alcohol addiction and mental health services, provided you have an insurance plan through your employer or a government-funded plan such as Medicare or Medicaid.
+However, this may not be the case with certain customizable plans.

 Additional Resources on Health Insurance Providers and Coverage Levels

-The resources below can help you learn more about your health insurance coverage levels, how to get your insurance company to pay for drug and alcohol rehab, and how to pay if you don’t have insurance.
+The resources below can help you learn more about your Cigna substance abuse treatment coverage levels, how to get your insurance company to pay for drug and alcohol rehab, and how to pay if you don’t have insurance.